DorukCem/PrimerCode/questions/Vampire Ambush/question.md

 logs of all bat sightings in the area to find the perfect time for the ambush.
 Some of these bats are just normal bats but thankfully the vampire bat has some distinctive qualities.

+## Input
-Your function takes a single input **logs** which is a string that follows a special format.
+Your function takes a single input
+- `logs` which is a string that follows a special format.

+## Rules
-The format is:
+The format for each line of `logs` is:
   - Each log is separated by a newline.
   - Each log starts with a time stamp, followed by the dimensions of the bat, followed by the color of the bats eyes

 An example log:
 ```